 Consumers are often vulnerable when it comes to defective products, despite the best efforts of companies to recall poorly made items.
 However, often consumers need to turn to a product liability attorney to protect themselves from careless companies and their products.

-At the Garcia & Ochoa LLP law firm, product liability attorneys work closely with accident victims and their families to make sure they are represented against companies whose products cause harm.
+At the Law Firm of Ricardo A. Garcia, product liability attorneys work closely with accident victims and their families to make sure they are represented against companies whose products cause harm.
 With more than 30 years of experience, the product liability attorneys have worked with thousands of clients to get the compensation they deserve.
-If you or a loved one was injured in a false park accident, contact Garcia & Ochoa for a free consultation and to know your rights.
+If you or a loved one was injured in a false park accident, contact the Law Firm of Ricardo A. Garcia for a free consultation and to know your rights.